smck83/expurgate/README.md

 ![image](https://github.com/smck83/expurgate/blob/main/python-vs-pypy.png)

 # Recent enhancements
+- Improved reliability: MY_DOMAINS must have a valid DNS response, be a TXT record and have a record starting with '\"v=spf1 ' or no config files will be written to disk, until resolved.
 - pypy : As of 19/03/2023 docker is using pypy to run the Expurgate Resolver script.
 This increases performance of DNS record generation by 2-5x's
 - AAAA Support: References to hostnames via A\A: or MX\MX: now perform a AAAA lookup to handle ip6 addresses.
 - Expurgate Solo : an updated version where both rbldnsd and resolver are in a single docker container using supervisord https://github.com/smck83/expurgate-solo/